The DSLR - Life & Death

-Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" (mirrorless) form.
-These cameras were initially consumer toys, playful with deign and ergonomics, but crippled by a reliance on emerging technology.
-Small / low resolution sensors, slow / tiny memory, poor processing, slow autofocus and terrible screens.
-All this made the experience less than ideal an certainly nothing a professional photographer would touch.
+Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" & "mirrorless" form.
+These cameras were initially consumer toys; playful with deign, but crippled by emerging technology.
+Little, low-resolution sensors.
+Small, slow memory capacity.
+Unrefined & sluggish processing.
+Poor autofocus.
+Terrible screens.
+All this made for a pretty rough user experience that would not impress professionals.

-I love the optical viewfinder, mirror and shutter mechanism of the DSLR as a piece of engineering history, but as technology has evolved its once greatest strength has become its greatest weakness.
+The optical viewfinder, mirror and shutter mechanism of the DSLR are a fascinating piece of engineering history, but it's also true that it held them back.
+As technology has evolved its once greatest strength has become its greatest weakness.
 This design now restricts lens design, limits their focus systems, makes previewing depth of field difficult or even impossible.
-It limits their usefulness with ND filters or simply doesn't work at all for UV or IR wavelengths (usually after conversion).
-Information overlaid on an optical viewfinders is limited and using them to look towards the sun can be dangerous.
+It limits their usefulness in dark conditions, with ND filters or simply doesn't work at all in UV or IR wavelengths (usually after conversion).
+Information overlaid on an optical viewfinders is extremely limited and using them to look towards the sun can be dangerous.

 The exponential improvement of digital components over the last few decades has enabled mirrorless cameras to leapfrog over the venerable DSLR's functionality.
-Although mirrorless was initially marketed on simply being smaller & lighter, ultimately they're becoming more capable (reliable, versatile, quiet and faster).
+Although mirrorless was initially marketed on simply being smaller & lighter, ultimately they're becoming more capable (reliable, versatile, faster an silent).
+To illustrate what I mean let's compare features from Nikon's latest flagship DSLR (D6 - 2020) to Sony's first flagship mirrorless camera (A9 - 2017):

 Feature | Nikon D6 | Sony A9